cobaohieu/ASUS-K55VD-HACKINTOSH/README.md

     https://www.youtube.com/playlist?list=PLUq84GaSeHqnUXcDzDq_qUARB0Z-nFt-B

     But I have change some thing and added.

-## How to install
- - Option 1: Follow the instructions in the video list above.
  - Option 2: Follow guide below:

 <a href="/Lang/en.md">English</a>